pmatorras/MacroEconomics/README.md

 - data.py: IMF API helpers and data_main(args) to fetch metadata and timeseries, deduplicate/validate rows, and write CSV outputs with a computed release tag.
 - plot.py: utilities to resolve the latest CSV triplet, validate requested codes, and plot indicators with makePlotly; plot_main(args) orchestrates reading, filtering, and writing HTML charts.
 - dash_app.py: builds the Dash app, prepares in‑memory frames and metadata, registers update_graph as the callback, and exposes main(debug, host, port) to run the server.
-- main.py: CLI dispatcher with subcommands to fetch, plot, and run the Dash app by delegating into data_main, plot_main, and dash_app.main respectively.
+- main.py: CLI dispatcher with subcommands to fetch, plot, and run the Dash app by delegating into data_main, plot_main, and dash_app respectively.

 ### Setup